Satay delivery in Singapore

 As one of the OG satay stalls in Singapore, Jumain Sataysfaction was started by a Javanese immigrant in 1910.
 These days, they sell raw and cooked satay, also available frozen for both, all for delivery.

-Choose from cooked chicken, beef, tripe, or mutton, sold at $0.80 per stick, with a minimum order of 10 sticks per category.
-They also have baby octopus and prawn satay, priced at $2 per stick.
+Choose from cooked chicken ($0.80 per stick), beef or mutton ($0.90 per stick), with a 50 sticks minimum.
 Delivery is charged at $15 islandwide and is free when you spend above $150.
-Do order one day in advance.
+Do order two day in advance.

 Image credit: @justlazzat

-Just Lazzat is a halal-certified online store that sells fried delights such as Pisang Goreng Nuggets ($2.50 for 100g), Keledek ($2.50 for 3 pieces), Otah Otah Popiah ($2.50), as well as Chunky Satay ($0.90 per stick).
-You can choose from chicken, beef, mutton, or tripe, and each skewer has a generous 23g of meat.
+Just Lazzat is a halal-certified online store that sells fried delights such as Pisang Goreng Nuggets ($2.50 for 100g), Popiah Gemuk ($1), and of course, Satay ($0.95 per stick).
+You can choose from chicken, beef, mutton, or tripe.

 Orders can be made via call or WhatsApp to 9763 9917, or emailing email@example.com.